napicella/8-bit-computer/README.md

 #### VIA device

-The whole address space between `0x8000` and `0x9FFF` is mapped to the VIA to simplify the address decoding, but the VIA only needs the first 16 bits in that address space.
+The whole address space between `0x8000` and `0x9FFF` is mapped to the VIA to simplify the address decoding, but the VIA only needs the first 16 bytes in that address space.

 | Address (hex)       | Description                          |
 |---------------------|--------------------------------------|